caiiiycuk/js-dos/v7/docs/overview.md

 ###  3. Using emulators-ui

 From v7 js-dos npm package is **only a wrapper script** that combines *emulators* and *emulators-ui* packages.
 It didn't contains code it self.
-It's useful if you don't want to make customizations in UI or do custom integration. **js-dos package is single file solution to run DOS programs.**
+It's useful if you don't want to make customizations in UI or custom integration. **js-dos package is single file solution to run DOS programs.**

 If you want to make custumizations or something special then you need to use *emulators* and  *emulators-ui* package in combination.